 CSIR-CCMB has studied the spread of SARS-CoV-2 in communities by studying its presence in waste water treatment plants as well as by checking for antibodies against the virus in blood of people in these communities

-SARS-CoV-2 coronavirus is shed in the stools of the COVID-19 individuals regardless of their symptoms.
-The virus can be detected in their stool samples for several days even after the patient tests negative in conventional nasopharyngeal tests.
+SARS-CoV-2 is shed in the stools of the COVID-19 individuals regardless of their symptoms.
+The virus can be detected in their stool samples even before the onset of clinical symptoms and for several days after the patient tests negative in conventional nasopharyngeal tests.
 Analysis of wastewater for the presence of SARS-CoV-2 genes can give a qualitative as well as quantitative idea of the spread of the infection in the respective society.

 We collect sewage water samples from Sewage Treatment Plants, drains and lakes from several cities in India.
 We have standardized the protocol for detection of SARS-CoV-2 genes in sewage water samples, and estimation of the number of individuals infected in that community.

 Our analysis of samples from Hyderabad city suggests that approximately 1-7% of the population of Hyderabad was already infected with coronavirus during July 2020 to August 2020.
-We are now monitoring the lakes of Hyderabad that are impacted by human activities to follow the infection trends in the city.
-We have also monitored the weekly infection trends in Prayagraj, Delhi, Chennai, Kolkata, Mumbai, Nagpur, Puducherry, and across 8 districts of the state of Andhra Pradesh.
+In 2020-21, we monitored the lakes of Hyderabad that are impacted by human activities to follow the infection trends in the city.
+Back then, we had also monitored the weekly infection trends in Prayagraj, Delhi, Chennai, Kolkata, Mumbai, Nagpur, Puducherry, and across 8 districts of the state of Andhra Pradesh.
+Currently, we are weekly monitoring 20 locations, mostly drains, in Hyderabad and 5 cities in India- Delhi, Chennai, Mumbai, Nagpur and Kolkata.

 If you would like such a surveillance to be done in your city/community, please write to us at email@example.com.